Meet Dr. Michael Broom, Founder and Medical Director of Florida Spine Care Center

-Dr Broom was raised in New York, the eldest of 7 children.
-He attended Dartmouth where he graduated Summa Cum Laude and was immediately accepted by the Columbia College of Physicians and Surgeons in New York City where he received his MD.
-Dr. Broom then completed his Orthopaedic Residency at Hartford Hospital and the University of Connecticut and was recruited for a Spine Fellowship program at the University of Kansas Medical Center.
+Dr. Broom was raised in New York, the eldest of 7 children.
+He attended Dartmouth where he graduated Summa Cum Laude, and was immediately accepted by the Columbia College of Physicians and Surgeons in New York City where he received his MD.
+Dr. Broom then completed his Orthopedic Residency at Hartford Hospital and the University of Connecticut and was recruited for a Spine Fellowship program at the University of Kansas Medical Center.

 After years of education, he decided to make his permanent home in Sunny Florida where he has lived since 1988.

-Dr. Broom has published numerous articles regarding disorders of the spine including a chapter in a major orthopaedic surgery text book.
-He continues to write articles for publication and is often asked to share his knowledge at educational conferences and meetings.
+Dr. Broom has published numerous articles regarding disorders of the spine including a chapter in a major orthopedic surgery text book.
+He has an appointment as an assistant professor of Orthopedic Surgery at UCF College of Medicine and is often requested to lecture at educational conferences and meetings.

 - Broom, M.J. and Fulkerton, J.P.: the Plica Syndrome: A New Perspective.
 Orthop.
 Clin.
 Of No. America, 17:279-281, April 1986.

 - Broom, M.J., Krompinger, W. J., and Bond, S.D.: Fracture of the Atlantal Arch Causing Atlantoaxial Instability.
 J. Bone Joint Surg., 68A:1289-1301.
 October, 1986.

 - Broom, M.J. and Gossling, H.R.: the Use of Electricity in Treating Ununited Fractures.
 Connecticut Medicine, 50:786-789, December 1986.

 - Broom, M.J. and Beebe, R.D.: Emphysematous Septic Arthritis Due to Klebsiella Pneumoniae.
 Clin.
 Orthop., 226-219-221, January 1989.